chrislaustopher/gameSweep/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

-The data scraping script was done with jupyter notebooks is located in the folder jup/
+The data scraping script was done with jupyter notebooks, and is located in the folder jup/

 The json-server with the db.json file is located in the folder json/